 As should be clear from this list, it is not really straightforward to classify the activity as a business or just a hobby, and there are certainly some subjective considerations to take into account.

 If you are mining cryptocurrency as a full-time job and you make a consistent profit, or if you rely on the mined coins to pay for your daily expenses, your activity will most likely be classified as a business.
 However, if you are just mining small amounts from your desktop computer in your spare time, you are likely to be considered just a hobbyist.

 Any cryptocurrency received to your wallet from mining activity is taxed as income.
 The fair market value of the coins at the time you received them (the same day) should be used as the basis for your taxable income for both business and hobby mining.

-Let’s say you have received ethereum (ETH) to your wallet on different days.
+Let’s say you have received ethereum (ETH) in your wallet on different days.
 You then need to calculate the value in your local currency (eg. USD) for each day.
-This is how it would look like if you have received ETH on five different occasions:
+This is what it would look like if you have received ETH on five different occasions: